Age of Rider

 iPods or other musical playing devices are not permitted for riders while on course.
 This is solely due to the safety of all riders on track.

-There will be a cut off time of TBC.
-No rider from any category will be allowed to commence another lap after this time
+The cut off time that a rider will be able to start a new lap will be notified in the rider race briefing.
+No rider from any category will be allowed to commence another lap after this time.

-Discretion of the MTBA Commissaire and Race Director
+Discretion of the AusCycling Commissaire and Race Director

-The MTBA Commissaire and Race Organisers reserve the right to change any rules and regulations at any time to provide fair and safe riding conditions.
-After rider registration closes any changes to rules and regulations will be announced at the race briefing.
-Where any additional rule interpretation is required, or where specific provision for any incident has not been made in these rules, the decision of the MTBA Commissaire will be absolute and final.
+The AusCycling Commissaire (Darryl Cram) and the Race Director (Bec McConnell) reserve the right to change any rules and regulations at any time to provide fair and safe riding conditions.
+In the unlikely event of any changes to rules and regulations, these will be announced at the race start.
+Where any additional rule interpretation is required, or where specific provision for any incident has not been made in these rules, the decision of the AusCycling Commissaire will be absolute and final.

 Electric Bikes (e-Bikes)